 Why do I need a surety bond for my business?

-- As a business owner, you may need a surety bond to guarantee payment for state sales taxes or utility bills
+- As a business owner, you may need a surety bond to guarantee payment for sales taxes or utility bills.

-- Or as a contractor, you may need to post a license or permit bond to guarantee your work for licensing requirements with municipalities
+- As a contractor, you may need to post a licence or permit bond to guarantee your work for licencing requirements with municipalities.

-- Attorneys may have clients that are required to post court bonds such as administrators or executors bonds to guarantee their performance while distributing assets in estate situations
+- Lawyers may have clients that are required to post court bonds, such as administrator or executor bonds, to guarantee their performance while distributing assets in estates.

 Types of Surety Bonds

 Licence and permit bonds back up guarantees that, in doing its work, your business will comply with applicable codes and regulations established by a government entity, such as a city, town, or province (the "obligee").

 - Electrician's licence

 - Driveway permit